microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 1. Visit the homepage for NMDC EDGE platform using the link below.\
 https://nmdc-edge.org/home

-2. Click on "ORCID LOGIN" to login to your account on the NMDC EDGE platform.
+2. Click on "ORCiD LOGIN" to login to your account on the NMDC EDGE platform.

     ![](../_static/images/howto_guides/workflows/quickStart/image16.png)